 Villa began their European Cup run against Icelandic side Valur.
 After coasting to an easy 5-0 victory in the first leg at Villa Park, the Midlands side won the return leg 2-0 thanks to a double from Gary Shaw.
 Experienced European sides Liverpool, Bayern Munich and Juventus awaited Villa in the next round, but luckily the Birmingham side avoided them all and drew Dynamo Berlin.

-By the time Villa returned to European action in March, they had a new manager, and looked like a club whose season was on the verge of imploding.
+By the time Villa returned to European action in March, they had a new manager and looked like a club whose season was on the verge of imploding.
 Barton’s side were drawn against Dynamo Kyiv, a team that contained many players from the Soviet Union side who would compete in the 1982 World Cup.
-As a result, the Eastern European side were heavily fancied.
+As a result, the Eastern Europeans were heavily fancied.

 Villa offered a dogged performance in Simferopol (the game was moved from Kiev due to icy conditions) and held on for a 0-0 draw.
 The Soviet side dominated much of the play, hitting the post in the first half and having a goal disallowed in the second period.
 Despite that, Villa had arguably the best chance of the match when Shaw’s shot hit the goalkeeper from point-blank range, after a trademark dinking run and cross from Morley.